-- Commencement of works and at regular intervals throughout works - Where it has been identified that activities may exceed relevant noise and vibration goals - In consideration of a complaint received - During approved OOHW activities - As identified by additional mitigation measures - Where ground-born noise or vibration generating activities are undertaken within safe working distances
+- · Commencement of works and at regular intervals throughout works - Where it has been identified that activities may exceed relevant noise and vibration goals - In consideration of a complaint received

-Vibration monitoring at sensitive buildings or structures
+- During approved OOHW activities - As identified by additional mitigation measures - Where ground-born noise or vibration generating activities are undertaken within safe working distances - Vibration monitoring at sensitive buildings or structures

-The results of the Construction Monitoring Programs will be submitted to the Planning Secretary for information, and relevant regulatory agencies for information, in the form of a Construction Monitoring Report produced at a six monthly basis as per the Construction Monitoring Program.
+The results of the Construction Monitoring Programs will be submitted to the ER, Planning Secretary and relevant regulatory agencies for information, in the form of a Construction Monitoring Report produced at a six monthly basis as per the Construction Monitoring Program.
+Prior to submission, this report would be endorsed by the AA.

 Monitoring will be in the form of unattended logging or operator attended surveys and real time monitoring in accordance with the environmental requirements.
-The real time data will be available to the construction team, Sydney Metro, ER and AA.
-DPE and EPA will be provided with access to the real time monitoring data on request.
-The results of any monitoring undertaken as a requirement of the EPL will be published on the project website within 14 days of obtaining the results.
+The results of the monitoring will be readily available to the construction team, Sydney Metro, ER and AA.
+DPHI and EPA will be provided with access to the real time monitoring data on request in accordance with MCoA C16(c).